Hampton Pre-Prep & Prep School (formerly known as Denmead School) was founded in 1924 in the dining room of 41

 In 1999 the School amalgamated with the nearby Hampton School, a nationally renowned, selective boys’ school.
 Both schools maintain close links whilst operating independently on a day to day basis.
 In February 2016 Denmead was renamed Hampton Pre-Prep & Prep School.

 Spring 2016 also saw the opening of a new prep building on Gloucester Road.
 The state-of-the-art building has a ‘living roof’ covered in alpine plants and ground source heat pumps which help keep the building warm in the winter and cool during the summer months.
 Outdoor space includes newly-laid grass playing fields, an all-weather games area, and ‘the allotment corner’ with raised beds for growing flowers and vegetables, and a potting shed.

-Inside there are 8 classrooms, 2 IT suites, a purpose-built art room, library, 2 music rooms, and an attractive, spacious hall which offers a wonderful space for children’s performances.
+Inside there are 8 classrooms, an IT suite, a purpose-built art/DT room, library, 2 music rooms, and an attractive, spacious hall which offers a wonderful space for children’s performances.